|

 said Florestan.

 Eowyn nodded.
-And then she ran downstairs to find Legolas and
+Then she ran downstairs to find Legolas and Aragorn,

 Legolas note had told Eowynamongst other, more intimate,

-thingsthat the leaders of the search parties from the previous
+thingsthat the leaders of the previous day's search parties

-day would be meeting in Aragorns apartment to discuss how
+would be meeting in Aragorns apartment to discuss how best

-best to find the apothecary.
-She needed to catch them before they
+to find the apothecary.
+She needed to catch them before they left

-left to start the search.
-She ran across the courtyard, up the
+to start the search.
+She ran across the courtyard, up the staircase

-staircase to Aragorns apartment and burst in through the
+to Aragorns apartment and burst in through the door.

 Seven pairs of eyesAragorn, Legolas, Gimli, Haldir, Faramir,